-The Infinity Girls in Space Project provides a four month educational enrichment program for girls in under-served public senior high schools to explore satellite technology and expand their awareness, confidence and capabilities to innovate and pursue science, technology, engineering and mathematics (STEM) courses and careers.
+The Infinity Girls in Space Project (IGSP) - sponsored by the US Embassy in Ghana - provides a four month educational enrichment program for girls in under-served public senior high schools to explore satellite technology and expand their awareness, confidence and capabilities to innovate and pursue STEM courses and careers.

 Over 100 girls from 37 senior high schools (in three cohorts) will learn about the structural, electrical, software, sensing, data, and launch subsystems of a CubeSat prototype.
 They will also learn how to plan missions and analyze data.
 They will then use Arduino kits and 3D technology to design, build, program, and launch their CubeSat prototypes into the lower layers of the Earth’s atmosphere to provide feasible solutions to the local needs of their communities.

 CubeSats are space-ready cube nanosatellites with a standardized unit size of 10 cm3 that are launched into space using rockets.

 Rural STEM Outreach Program

 The Rural STEM Outreach program focuses on supporting and improving the digital and STEM skills of children in Ghana's rural and remote communities.
 We serve children from these communities, especially girls, who have little or no access to adequate STEM education and are thus unlikely to pursue further studies or careers in STEM.